 Writing scientific articles for Scopus journals

-What is the Scopus article for?
+What is the purpose of a Scopus article?

 1. Closing reports and receiving a bonus at the university.